AnarDocs/LibSocWiki/pages/Trinidad_and_Tobago_Water_Riots_(1903).md

 1880s observed the over-consumption and recommended expanding the plumbing network and installing water meters, but this was ignored by the central government.
-The concept that water was a [common resource](Commons "wikilink") to be shared by all and not a [capitalist commodity](Capitalism "wikilink") became popular among the [lower classes](Lower_Classes "wikilink"), and efforts to restrict public participation in debate led to a riot.[^1]
+The concept that water was a [common resource](Commons.md "wikilink") to be shared by all and not a [capitalist commodity](Capitalism.md "wikilink") became popular among the [lower classes](Lower_Classes.md "wikilink"), and efforts to restrict public participation in debate led to a riot.[^1]

 ## Events